NJ Driving While Suspended: Basic Information

 We begin with the basics.
 New Jersey prohibits anyone from driving when that person's driver's license has been suspended or revoked.
 Most of the driving while suspended provisions are contained in the New Jersey Motor Vehicle Code.
 More particularly, these provisions are contained mostly at N.J.S.
 39:3-40.
 We will discuss major exceptions to that later in this page.

 The same New Jersey statute that prohibits driving while driver's license is suspended or revoked applies also to any person whose registration privileges are suspended or revoked.
 Thus New Jersey law provides that no person whose motor vehicle registration has been revoked shall operate or permit the operation of such motor vehicle while the revocation is still in effect.

 NJ: Penalties for Driving While Suspended in New Jersey, Including Jail

-The penalties for “plain vanilla” driving while suspended will be affected by whether the driver was previously convicted for the same offense.
+For starters, the penalties for “plain vanilla” driving while suspended are affected by whether the driver was previously convicted for the same offense.
 For a first New Jersey driving while suspended conviction, the fine is $500.00.
 For a second conviction, the fine is $750.00.
-For a third offense, the fine is $1,000.00.
+For a third conviction, the fine is $1,000.00.
 The fine for convictions beyond three remains at $1,000.00 per conviction.
 For any driving while suspended conviction, the New Jersey Motor Vehicle Commission imposes a special assessment of $250.00 per year for each of the following three years.
 If the driving that results in a conviction for a second or subsequent offense occurs within five years of conviction for the previous offense, then the person's registration privileges must also be revoked.
 For all convictions, the judge can extend the period of suspension for up to six months.